JiraTestTool/JiraTestTool/README.md

 # Jira Test Tool (JTT)
-quickly create or update JIRA tables for test case steps
+create or edit JIRA table markup for test case steps using Google Sheets scripts

 JTT can
 * Generate JIRA table markup from a Google Spreadsheet